queengooborg/PlusTiC-Reforged/README.md

 ## About

-PlusTiC Reforged is a compatibility layer between Tinkers' Construct and
+PlusTiC Reforged is a compatibility layer between Tinkers' Construct and various other mods, adding support for new material types that the mods introduce, such as Steel, Osmium, Refined Obsidian, Dark Matter and more.
+PlusTiC Reforged is a continuation off of the original PlusTiC mod, ported for newer versions of Minecraft.

 ## New Tools